r-anjirabi/MiniConfig/README.md

     Console.Write(port);
 }
 ````
-if you don't have configurations at startup you don't need create `setting.conf`:
+If you don't have configurations at startup you don't need create `setting.conf`:

 ```c#
 var config = new MiniConfig();